-1. Move the laser head to the center of working area manually.
-Place a piece tape on the metal ring in front of the third reflecting mirror.
+1. Move the laser head to the center of the working area manually.
+Place a piece of tape on the metal ring in front of the third reflecting mirror.

 2. Close the door and press "Laser Pulse".

-5. Release the lens holder ring by rotating clockwise and lower the lens holder to about the middle position.
+5. Release the lens holder ring by rotating it clockwise and lower the lens holder to the middle.
 Fasten the holder at the position by rotating the ring counter-clockwise.

-6. Place a piece of tape to the beam outlet.
+6. Place a piece of tape on the beam outlet.

 7. Refer to the steps of "Third Reflecting Mirror" and readjust the screws behind the third mirror so the dot is on the center of the circle.

 8. Release and remove the whole lens holder.
-Place a piece of tape on the location shown in the picture below.
+Place a piece of tape on the spot shown in the picture below.
 Apply pressure to make a circular mark on the tape.